Arun Sudhaman 29 Apr 2020 // 1:14PM GMT

 In addition to issues and crisis management research, the new PR campaign aims to roll out by early July, addressing international critics and including marketing and advertising across North America, Europe and Asia-Pacific.
 Target audiences include key influencers, investors, industry leaders, media and think tanks.

 The agency search comes after the government significantly increased global PR spend in its 2020 budget, earmarking HK$226.6m (US$29m) for the ISD — an increase of 53.5% over its 2019 budget for international PR campaigns.
 However, the city's PR leaders previously questioned the budget hike, wondering whether more global campaigns would only serve to paper over the cracks caused the government’s inability to tackle Hong Kong's deep-rooted problems.

 Earlier in the year, at the World Economic Forum, Hong Kong chief executive Carrie Lam blamed the city's "obsolete PR machinery" for the massive unrest that has gripped the territory since she attempted to pass a controversial extradition treaty.
 Lam also claimed that "world-class propaganda" is responsible for her inability to win over Hong Kong residents and push her approval rating out of the single-digits.

 An ISD spokesperson noted that the new brief is an open tender, unlike last year's effort which invited a select group.
 "The social unrest in Hong Kong since June 2019 has attracted widespread international attention and affected the external image of Hong Kong SAR, while the epidemic in recent months has caused a significant impact on Hong Kong’s economy," said the spokesperson.
 "It is necessary for ISD to strengthen its publicity and promotion efforts."

-PRovoke also reported that a US PR firm has been sought to help "inspire and enhance confidence" in Hong Kong's standing as a global business hub.
+PRovoke Media also reported that a US PR firm has been sought to help "inspire and enhance confidence" in Hong Kong's standing as a global business hub.